adymoloca/flocoin/doc/REST-interface.md

 The REST API can be enabled with the `-rest` option.

-The interface runs on the same port as the JSON-RPC interface, by default port 8332 for mainnet, port 18332 for testnet and port 18443 for regtest.
+The interface runs on the same port as the JSON-RPC interface, by default port 8332 for mainnet, port 18332 for testnet, port 38332 for signet, and port 18443 for regtest.

 REST Interface consistency guarantees
 -------------------------------------